Ecodev/gims/docs/content/filter.rst

 Summands
 ^^^^^^^^

 If in most cases the filter structure provides a logical view of how elements add-up (a parent is typically the sum of it's children), some filters can be the sum of several other filters dispatched within the filter tree.
-Such calculations are defined in the "Summands" field by simply inserting the filter elements you wish to add-up.
+Such calculations are defined in the "Summands and organisation" tab by simply inserting the filter elements you wish to add-up.

 .. image:: img/filters4.png
     :width: 100%